Chapter 2 : Maybe you should have waited?

 The next few days of the winter holiday flew by quickly.
 During this time Louis' mood just seemed to have gotten worse, his worry added to the fact that he hadn’t been getting much sleep, had definitely put him into an almost sullen mood.
 He had been so tired that he had fallen asleep in his dinner at his grandmother’s house, much to the delight of his cousins who couldn't resist laughing at him.

 Louis had been sent upstairs to sleep in his Uncle Ron’s old room for a while by his grandmother and Louis was very thankful.
 His mother and father hadn’t pestered him with many questions as to why he wasn’t sleeping, to which he was thankful, but he did notice their concerned looks at each other.
 He hated hiding this from them when he knew that they would look out for him as much as they could, but he didn’t want the risk of them hating him for what had happened.

-“I’ll be ok mum.
+“I’ll be okay, mum.
 I’ve just had a lot on my mind that’s all,” Louis told her as he pulled away from her and gave his father a hug goodbye.

-“You can talk to us about anything son, no matter what it is.”
-Bill told him, giving him a tighter hug then normal, before letting him go.
-Louis gave a nod before hugging his sisters goodbye.
+“You can talk to us about anything, son.
+No matter what it’s about.”
+Bill told him, giving him a tighter hug than normal, before letting him go.
+Louis gave a nod before hugging his sister’s goodbye.

 “If you don’t tell us what’s going on soon, I’m going to get some Veritaserum and we’ll find out that way,” Dominique joked, causing Louis's stomach to drop.
 He had to hide the shock and terror at her meaningless threat well.